Book award scam warning signs you shouldn’t ignore

 I'm scared of scams.
 Should I avoid book awards?

 Absolutely not.
 Most awards are valuable and worth pursuing.
-Don't let the idea of awards-boogeymen scare you away from opportunities.
+Don't let the idea of awards-boogeymen scare you away from great opportunities for your book.

-If you’re a Book Award Pro author and we submit your book for you, our expert team is already taking care of you.
+If you’re a Book Award Pro author and we enter your book for you, our expert team is already taking care of you.
 We diligently track, monitor, and contact award organizations to ensure you only engage with organizations that are real and provide a service.
-Not a Book Award Pro author or we’re not handling your submissions?
-Consider signing up for free or upgrading to our Pro plan.

 Our work serves our authors, and awards are increasingly improving their standards and professionalism.
 We’re proud to keep authors safe from book award scams and use their opportunities to the fullest.